University of Texas at Dallas

-I am a Finance PhD candidate at the University of Texas at Dallas.
-I am currently on the job market, and expect to graduate in May 2023.
-My research spans a variety of topics in empirical corporate finance, including mergers and acquisitions, climate finance, international corporate finance, and corporate taxation.
+I am a financial economist at the U.S. Securities and Exchange Commission.
+I received a Ph.D. in Finance from The University of Texas at Dallas, a M.S. from the University of South Florida, and a B.S. from the University of South Florida Sarasota-Manatee.
+My research spans a variety of topics in empirical corporate finance, including mergers and acquisitions, climate finance, and corporate taxation.

 CV | Email | Google Scholar | SSRN